TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 14/1 Corinthians 14.19.md

 ---

-howbeit in the church I had rather speak five words with my understanding, that I might instruct others also, than ten thousand words in a tongue.
+However in the assembly I would rather speak five words with my understanding, that I might instruct others also, than ten thousand words in another language.